 In January 2020, we opened Willow Class for Reception aged pupils.
-We have continued to expand our provision and will have a total of three classes from September 2020.
+This September, we opened Oak and Elm Class which cater to children in Key Stage 1 and lower Key Stage 2.
 Our full provision of four classes for pupils across the Primary age range will be available from September 2021.

 Admission to the Specialist Provision for Children with autism

 Places within these classes are allocated via Merton Special Educational Need’s Admission Team and not via our school office.
 Please follow the link and read our guidance on what you should do if you are interested in a place.
 Please note, attending Stanford Primary School does not mean you will be given a place in the ARP classes.

 All our children have access to a broad and balanced curriculum, learning subjects in line with the Early Years Foundation Stage or National Curriculum.
 Lessons are organised into half termly themes so that children can learn skills and knowledge in an engaging and meaningful way which enables them to make connections with the wider world around them.
 Strong emphasis is given to help pupils develop their social understanding, communication and interaction skills through Wellbeing lessons and opportunities beyond the classroom.